grahamjenson/list_of_recommender_systems/README.md

 1. [Alibaba EasyRec](https://github.com/alibaba/EasyRec) is a python recommender system that implements state of the art deep learning models used in common recommendation tasks: candidate generation(matching), scoring(ranking), and multi-task learning.
 It improves the efficiency of generating high performance models by simple configuration and hyper parameter tuning(HPO).
 1. [RecBole](https://github.com/RUCAIBox/RecBole) is a python library for recommender systems with more than 100 recommendation algorithms implemented.
 1. [LibRecommender](https://github.com/massquantity/LibRecommender) is an end-to-end recommender system.
 It contains a training and a serving module to let users quickly train and deploy different kinds of recommendation models.
+1. [Disco](https://github.com/ankane/disco) is a high-performance, open-source collaborative filtering library for Ruby and Rails applications.
+It supports both explicit and implicit feedback, and uses matrix factorization algorithms.

 ## Non-SaaS Product Recommender Systems